Hallstatt: 19th century

 Until the late 19th century, it was only possible to reach Hallstatt by boat or via narrow trails.
 The land between the lake and mountains was sparse, and the town itself exhausted every free patch of it.
 Access between houses on the river bank was by boat or over the upper path, a small corridor passing through attics.
 The first road to Hallstatt was only built in 1890, along the west shore, partially by rock blasting.
 Nevertheless, this secluded and inhospitable landscape counts as one of the first places of human settlement due to the rich sources of natural salt, which have been mined for thousands of years, originally in the shape of hearts owing to the use of antler picks.

+Archaeology

+In 2025, archaeologists announced the discovery of a Roman-era cameo depicting Medusa during excavations associated with construction work at a new funicular railway station.
+The cameo, carved from black-and-white banded agate or onyx and dated to the 2nd century AD, was likely crafted in the Adriatic city of Aquileia and is notable for its workmanship and preservation.
+It is considered among the few larger Roman cameos on public display in Upper Austria.

 Hallstatt salt mine

 The Hallstatt salt mine is the world's oldest working salt mine.
 The mine is located within the Upper Permian to Lower Triassic Haselgebirge Formation of the Northern Limestone Alps.
 The Hallstatt salt mine comprises 21 levels and several smaller shafts ranging from 514 m above sea level (Erbstollen level) to an elevation of around 1267 m (Erzherzog Matthias Schurf level).